GSA/digitalgov.gov/content/posts/2014-02-26-department-of-education-goes-responsive-again-with-fsas-new-financial-aid-toolkit.md

   - mobile gov
   - responsive web design
   - Thursday Mobile Products
-  - U.S. Department of Education
+  - US Department of Education
 ---

 Money for college?
 It&#8217;s never too early &#8212; or too late, for that matter &#8212; to start schooling oneself in the possibilities of federal financial aid.